 In this piece, we’re getting into all things SaaS.

-And as cloud experts extraordinaire, we’ll be paying particular attention to infrastructure and architecture.
+And as cloud experts extraordinaire, we’ll be paying particular attention to architecture.

 Putting all our cards on the table, we’ll be diving into: